LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 }
 ```

 To prevent re-initializing a counter on each request.
-Create a counter for each possible `PayloadState` and cache the results in an `EnumMap`.
+A counter for each possible `PayloadState` should be created and cached in an `EnumMap`.
 An `EnumMap` is an implementation of `Map` specifically used for `Enum` keys.
-Since every possible key is known, it stores values in an array, making insertion and retrieval faster than the traditional `HashMap`.
+Since every possible key is known, values are stored in an array, making insertion and retrieval faster than the traditional `HashMap`.

 [Full example here:](https://github.com/LajosPolya/Micrometer-Performance/blob/main/src/main/java/com/github/lajospolya/meterRegistry/CachedEnumMapTaggedCounter.java)
 ```java